The famous electronics district

 Handmade bamboo ear cleaners • Crispy cricket drinking snacks • Poisonous dried snake tea • Togenuki Jizo healing temple • The Honorable Duck Butt of Sugamo • Big Red Underwear Store

-The most controversial Imperial shrine in Japan and a killer place to see cherry blossoms
+The most controversial Imperial shrine in Japan and an unforgettable place to see cherry blossoms

 Yasukuni Shrine has seasonal festivals with free demonstrations of traditional music and dance, an annual free amateur sumo tournament, a traditional Japanese garden & a fascinating WWII museum • Imperial Palace moat is amazing during cherry blossom season